Client endpoints communicate with a Connection Server host over secure connections.

 Depending on the type of client device being used, additional channels are established to carry other traffic such as USB redirection data to the client device.
 These data channels route traffic through the secure tunnel if it is enabled.

-When the secure tunnel and secure gateways are disabled, desktop and application sessions are established directly between the client device and the remote machine, bypassing the Connection Server or security server host.
+When the secure tunnel and secure gateways are disabled, desktop and application sessions are established directly between the client device and the remote machine, bypassing the Connection Server host.
 This type of connection is called a direct connection.

 Desktop and application sessions that use direct connections remain connected even if Connection Server is no longer running.

-If you enable only the secure tunnel or only one secure gateway, a session might use a direct connection for some traffic but send other traffic through the Connection Server or security server host, depending on the type of client being used.
+If you enable only the secure tunnel or only one secure gateway, a session might use a direct connection for some traffic but send other traffic through the Connection Server host, depending on the type of client being used.

-SSL is required for all client connections to Connection Server and security server hosts.
+TLS is required for all client connections to Connection Server hosts.